SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 ***

+## Social media is stupid and I'll show you how to fix it.

-People post random crap to social media. _They might think “Oh this is better than nothing.”_ But that is dangerous.
-It’s like dating a girl for 5 years and everyone warns you she's bad news, but you assure everyone “it’s better than nothing.”
-Well you’re wrong.
-People lose respect for what you have to offer and stop inviting you to family functions.
-But if you get a reputation for posting great content, more people will follow you, share your content, and buy what you're selling.
+People post random crap to social media. _They might think "This is better than nothing.”_ But that is dangerous.
+It’s like dating a girl for 5 years and everyone warns you she's bad news, but you assure your mom “it’s better than nothing.”
+You’re wrong.
+People lose respect for you and stop inviting you to family functions.
+But once you have reputation for posting great content, people will follow you, share your content, and buy what you're selling.

 > The goal isn’t to have followers—it’s to have a following.
 Following (n.)
 People who care about what you say because it helps them get what they need.

 Jesus had followers because he healed leprosy.
 He gave people what they needed.
-Here are some examples of people and business who have content people love.
+Here are examples of content people love.

 * Gary Vaynerchuck (media and motivation)
 * Adam Dunaway (design, the web and humor)
 * Andrew Kramer (motion graphics and animation)
 * Invision App (freelancing, design, productivity)

-If you’re going write something, write something people care about.
-Hone in on your audience.
-Don’t try to please everyone.
-It’s impossible.
-Just ask my girlfriend’s mom.

-Content Strategy for the web
+Content Strategy for the Web

-### 1. Sit down and make a plan.
+### Sit down and make a plan.

 Don't panic.
 No one wants to do this.
 Plans take time, and that’s okay.
 Your social media followers will thank you later.
 Every organization has its own vibe.
 This should be evident on your social media.

+If you’re going create something, create something people care about.
+Hone in on your audience.
+Don’t try to please everyone.
+It’s impossible.
+Just ask my girlfriend’s mom.

 #### Substance